Linea Palmisano

-Linea Palmisano is an American businesswoman, non-profit executive, and politician serving as a member of the Minneapolis City Council for the 13th ward, and as the council's Vice-President.
+Linea Palmisano is an American businesswoman, non-profit executive, and politician serving as a member of the Minneapolis City Council for the 13th ward.

 Education

 Palmisano earned a Bachelor of Science degree from the University of Notre Dame and a Master of Business Administration from the University of Minnesota, where she specialized in strategy and entrepreneurship.

 Career

 Palmisano has worked as the board chair of the Linden Hills Neighborhood Council and founder of the NAVIGATE immigrant college access program.
-She also worked as a track coach at Southwest High School.
+She has worked as a track coach at Southwest High School.
 She also served as an intermediary between neighborhood association and the office of Mayor Betsy Hodges.
 Palmisano was elected to the Minneapolis City Council in November 2013 and took office on January 2, 2014, succeeding Hodges.
 While city council seats are officially nonpartisan, Palmisano is affiliated with the Minnesota Democratic–Farmer–Labor Party.

 After the murder of George Floyd and resulting protests, Palmisano was one of three council members who did not sign a formal pledge to defund the police department.
-In a letter, Palmisano announced her support for a human rights lawsuit against the Minneapolis Police Department, and advocated for "transformative change" of the department and its practices.
+In a letter, Palmisano announced her support for a human rights lawsuit against the Minneapolis Police Department and advocated for "transformative change" of the department and its practices.

 On January 10, 2022, Palmisano was elected as Vice-President of the Minneapolis City Council in an 8-5 vote.
+She served in the role until January 2024.
+She is the sitting vice-chair of the Administration & Enterprise Oversight Committee and a member of the Public Health & Safety Committee.